danieltocado/FightingGame/README.md

 - Just press the hit button to attack!

-- You can heal one time per round your fighter by droping the potion below.
+- You can only heal one time per round your fighter by droping his potion below him.

 ## Known bugs